TK757567/CTF/reverse_engineering/Cyber_Apocalypse_2022/rev_rebuilding/README.md

 as shown in the picture it say that the length of the argument is not correct.

-it's like there is an if statment in the elf file that checks the length of the argument.
+it's like there is a condition in the elf file that checks the length of the argument.

 let open it with _ghidra_.